 At Craigie on Main, the ingredients are found first and then the menu is created, which is why it changes daily.
 Nearly everything served is organically grown and locally produced.
-James Beard Award–winning chef and proprietor Tony Maws also serves as the restaurant’s wine director and curates a changing list of “old-world” wines.
-(The restaurant was named one of America’s 100 Best Wine Restaurants by Wine Enthusiast in 2015).
+James Beard Award–winning chef and proprietor Tony Maws also is the restaurant’s wine director and curates a changing list of “old-world” wines.
+(The restaurant earned a Best of Award of Excellence from Wine Spectator in 2016).
 An open kitchen allows customers to see their food being prepared.
-In addition to the regular dinner menu, the restaurant offers special six- and eight-course seasonal tasting menus and a popular Sunday brunch.
+Along with the regular dinner menu, there are special five- and seven-course seasonal tasting menus and a popular Sunday brunch.

 Great Eastern Trading Co.

 If you’re on the prowl for a prom dress, circa 1980, or a 1970s-inspired distressed leather jacket, look no further.
 Just a few blocks from the Red Line, this charming shop has a comprehensive collection of vintage clothing and costumes for men, women, and those who identify as nonbinary or queer.
 You’ll find funky jewelry, sunglasses, wigs, hats, Venetian masks, Japanese silk kimonos, Hawaiian shirts, 1920s flapper dresses, feather boas, and cowboy duds.
 Owned by a former professional belly dancer, the store also boasts a colorful selection of belly dancing costumes.